Reducing Marketplace Interference Bias Via Shadow Prices: The Standard Estimator and Interference Bias

 \end{corollary}

 In the fluid limit, the global treatment effect is simply the difference between the optimal values of two linear programs.
-In contrast, running a demand-split experiment will provide data describing the optimal solution of the ``intermediate'' linear program $\Phi(\bm \lambda^{\experiment}, \bm \pi)=\Phi(\bm\lambda + \rho\bm\beta, \bm\pi)$.
+In contrast, running a demand-split experiment means considering the ``intermediate'' linear program $\Phi(\bm \lambda^{\experiment}, \bm \pi)=\Phi(\bm\lambda + \rho\bm\beta, \bm\pi)$.
 In effect, the experiment state interpolates between the global control and global treatment states.
-We formalize this notion of interpolation by introducing a useful analysis tool, which we call the partial-treatment value function.
+We formalize this notion of interpolation by introducing a useful tool, which we call the partial-treatment value function.

 \begin{definition} Given a matching experiment with supply arrival rate $\bm{\pi}$, demand arrival rate of $\bm{\lambda}$ under global control, and demand arrival rate $\bm{\lambda}+\bm{\beta}$ under global treatment, for $\eta\in[0,1]$, the partial-treatment value function is given by $\Psi(\eta)=\Phi(\bm{\lambda}+\eta\bm{\beta},\bm \pi)$. \end{definition}